piperpchem/piper/posts/llms-gpt/index.md

 References related to Large Language Model (LLM) and Generative Pre-trained Transformer (GPT) resources (e.g., ChatGPT) and their use in the chemistry classroom.
 Please send additions to ssinglet@coe.edu and I will include them in this list.

+# AI-Assisted Grading Increases Quality Feedback and Grading Efficiency in Undergraduate Chemistry Courses

+Amanda Abiad, et. al., J. Chem.
+Ed., [doi.org/10.1021/acs.jchemed.5c00664](https://doi.org/10.1021/acs.jchemed.5c00664)

+Online grading platforms constantly evolve to meet the needs of educational institutions.
+Current grading systems require significant involvement from instructors and graduate teaching assistants (GTAs) to provide feedback to the students, especially for laboratory-based courses.
+Here, we report our initial efforts using artificial intelligence (AI)-assisted grading through Stemble.
+Stemble is a grading platform designed for chemistry courses that provides AI-generated feedback to students.
+Our initial efforts in implementing this platform for more than 2000 students and 50+ GTAs have demonstrated that AI assisted grading provides more-detailed feedback to students while decreasing the grading time needed for GTAs to review students’ work.

 # Using Exam Preparation and Reflection to Introduce Artificial Intelligence Tools in Honors General Chemistry

 Morgan A. Vincent, Benjamin J. Lear, [doi.org/10.1021/acs.jchemed.5c00618](https://doi.org/10.1021/acs.jchemed.5c00618)